RikudouSage/LemmyAutomod/README.md

 With mod banning:
 `INSERT INTO community_remove_regexes (regex, reason, ban_moderators) VALUES ('blogspamsite\.com', 'spam promoting community', 1)`

+### **4.11** Ban user for a private message content

+The senders of a private message can be banned if their private message matches a regex.
+Sadly Lemmy doesn't allow deleting a message using api, so there's no way to delete it.

+Without deleting all the user's content:

+`INSERT INTO private_message_ban_regexes (regex, reason) VALUES ('blogspamsite\.com', 'spammer')`

+With deleting all the user's content:

+`INSERT INTO private_message_ban_regexes (regex, reason, remove_all) VALUES ('blogspamsite\.com', 'spammer', 1)`

 # Information

 This section contains descriptions of tables, environment variables, and jobs that can be manually run to do various tasks.